dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 ## Devising an algorithm to control the cartpole in the Cartpole environment

-### The algorithms in the 1983 Barto and Sutton's article
+### The algorithms "Search-and-critic" and "Demon-in-box" discussed in the 1983 Barto and Sutton's article

 The article delineates the presence of two _adaptive_ elements as essential piece of their algorithm: associative search element (_ASE_) and adaptive critic element (_ACE_).
 The presence of _ACE_ creates a reinforcement learning feedback loop which improves the performance of the algorithm.
 The _ASE_ must discover what responses lead to improvements in performance.
 The _ASE_ employs _trial-and-error_, or _generate-and-test_ search process.
 In the presence of input signals it generates actions by a random process.
 Based on feedback that evaluates the problem-solving consequences of the actions, the _ASE_ "tunes in" input signals to bias the action-generation process, conditionally on the input, so that it will more likely generate the actions leading to improved performance.
 The optimal action depends on the value of the input signal which is the state $s$.
 Actions that lead to performance improvement in the presence of specific input signals are stored in an _association map_ which is a special data structure.
 This stochastic search process is denoted as _associative search_ by Barto and Sutton.